 Best Slate: Williams Sonoma Brooklyn Slate Cheese Board, Grey

 A bit small

-If you want a cheese vessel that is vetted by an army of cheesemongers, you’ll need a slate from Brooklyn Slate.
+If you want a cheese vessel vetted by an army of cheesemongers, you’ll need a slate from Brooklyn Slate.
 It’s nonporous, food-safe, and easy to throw in the dishwasher.
 It comes with anti-slip cork feet that help anchor it on the table, even if folks are grabbing at it throughout the evening to refill their plates.
-The dark background helps make the cheese atop it pop.
-You can write the names of the cheeses being served directly on the slate with chalk.
+The dark background helps make the cheese atop it pop, and you can write the names of the cheeses being served directly on the slate with chalk.
 You don’t have to watch over it quite as much as a wooden board.
 If you’re someone who makes a lot of cheese boards, buy yourself this slate immediately and thank us later.

 Material: Natural slate slab | Dimensions: 10 x 14 inches | Care: Dishwasher safe without cork feet, hand wash if attached

 Versatile piece of serveware

 Color may vary